My approach to therapy

 Other types of stuckness often include depression or anxiety and their pervasive symptoms feeling overwhelming.

-I largely draw from Polyvagal Theory, Attachment Frameworks, and EMDR for this type of trauma and anxiety/depression symptom resolution work.
+I utilize nervous system and attachment frameworks, Sensorimotor Psychotherapy, and EMDR therapy tools and modalities for this type of trauma and anxiety/depression symptom resolution work.

 Therapy Modalities

-An integrated nervous system-informed approach to understanding our threat/safety responses and the ways these patterns of responses have impacted our capacity to connect to ourselves and to others.
+An approach that focuses on understanding our felt sense of threat/safety responses and the ways these patterns of responses have impacted our capacity to connect to ourselves and to others.
+Through the use of embodied responses, resources, and modulation, we can feel more attuned and able to process distress and trauma in new ways.

 • EMDR

-A form of therapy used to treat trauma-related stuckness and conditions.
+A form of therapy used to treat trauma and high distress-related conditions.
 It involves bi-lateral stimulation helping the brain to first desensitize (exposure) to memories and then to reprocess them to reduce their emotional impact in the present.